e-clearing-net/OCHP/OCHP.md

 partners' charge points from the Clearing House.
 This is done in the following way:

- * MDM sends GetTariffs.req PDU.
+ * MDM sends GetTariffUpdates.req PDU.
- * CHS responds with GetTariffs.conf PDU.
+ * CHS responds with GetTariffUpdates.conf PDU.